 Other key takeaways included our need to:

-– A high fibre diet feeds the microbes in your gut which help keep you healthy
+– A high fiber diet feeds the microbes in your gut which help keep you healthy

-– Every 8g fibre brings 19% reduced risk of heart disease, 15% reduced risk of Type 2 Diabetes, 8% reduced risk of colon cancer
+– Every 8g fiber brings 19% reduced risk of heart disease, 15% reduced risk of Type 2 Diabetes, 8% reduced risk of colon cancer

-– Wholegrain fibre is better for you and brings a greater risk reduction than overall fruit and veg, although these bring other benefits too
+– Wholegrain fiber is better for you and brings a greater risk reduction than overall fruit and veg, although these bring other benefits too

-– We’re getting 40% less fibre than we should be
+– We’re getting 40% less fiber than we should be

-– Studies have shown that 50g fibre a day improves mental health(2)
+– Studies have shown that 50g fiber a day improves mental health(2)